bfanger/blender-elements/DearDiary.md

 I should decouple logic from the NumberElement for reuse in the slider element.
 Stuff like value, value$, min, soft-min, max, soft-max, disabled, soft-disabled

-Started doubting Rx again, mainly because i'm unable to subscribe to some internal observables because of the missing unmount hook in webcomponents.
+Started doubting Rx again, mainly because due to a limitation in the webcomponent api (no destructor hook) i'm unable to (un)subscribe to some internal observables.
 It also adds to the download size and i'm not sure how to make it an optional dependancy.
 Adding some local state and delegated event handlers will come a long way.